cormullion/Thebes.jl/docs/src/polys.md

 ![mobius band](assets/figures/mobiusband.svg)

+This isn't always going to work perfectly - if the 3D points don't lie in a plane, for example, or if you decide to use `fill` rather than `stroke` actions.

 ## Chessboard

-You can probably risk filling a set of projected 3D points if they lie in the same 3D plane.
+You can probably risk 2D-filling a set of projected 3D points if they lie in the same 3D plane.

 Here's a simple example.
 The gfunction here: